Pioneering the way in Haiti

 I was fortunate to be selected as a Haiti ambassador and join ten BCD Travel colleagues on a service trip this month to Mirebalais, Haiti.
 The honor came with a slew of emotions that ranged from nervous to excited.
 I would be traveling with a group of colleagues I’d never met, to a destination I’d never visited, to participate in a project with limited details.
 Being a pioneer has always been in my genes.
-I’d forged new paths before – attending a brand new college, starting up sports programs, founding academic committees, and most recently, working with the Advito team to develop service offerings for Demand & Behavior management.
+I’d forged new paths before – attending a brand new college, starting up sports programs, founding academic committees, and most recently, working with the Advito team to develop service offerings for Traveler Engagement.
 This was another opportunity to act as a pioneer, and I embraced it.

 My limited knowledge

 Through the various briefings, I knew our objective was to volunteer with the 6th grade class at l’Ecole de Choix and help them to complete their annual social responsibility project.
 The 6th graders had identified a need to improve their community and surroundings by collecting and properly disposing of trash throughout the city.
 I quickly envisioned orange vests, trash grabbers and US roadways that I’m used to and thought, this is doable!

 In addition to the service project, I had a personal objective to learn about the Haitian culture, form bonds with the students, and appreciate a new perspective of life.
 I was eager to meet the children and actively participate.

 What I quickly came to realize